Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 What we didn’t like:

-Double-action revolvers are another great choice for concealed carry, and it has been that way for over half a century.
-The weapon type simply works well and is easy to conceal, which is why people like it for self defense.
+Double-action revolvers have been a popular choice for concealed carry for over half a century.
+The weapon type simply works well and is easy to conceal, which is why people like it for self-defense.

 The Ruger LCR is the best snub nose wheel gun for daily carry.